Kamuta Latasi: Speaker of the Parliament of Tuvalu

 From 2006 to 2010, Latasi was the Speaker of parliament.
 He was re-elected to parliament by his constituency of Funafuti in the 2010 general election.
 Latasi was not the speaker during the short term of the government of Maatia Toafa.
 On 25 December 2010 Willy Telavi was elected prime minister with an (8:7) majority over Enele Sopoaga.
 Latasi was appointed Speaker.

 Prime minister Telavi lost his majority as the result of the death of Lotoala Metia. prime minister Willy Telavi delayed calling a by-election following the death of the member from Nukufetau until the opposition took legal action, which resulted in the High Court ordering the prime minister to issue a notice to hold the by-election.
 The 2013 Nukufetau by-election was won by the opposition candidate.

 On 30 July 2013, during the attempts of the opposition to present a no-confidence motion in the government of Willy Telavi, Latasi refused to allow a debate on the motion.
 The Tuvaluan constitutional crisis continued until the governor-general Iakoba Italeli then proceeded to exercise his reserve powers to order Mr Telavi's removal and appoint Enele Sopoaga as interim prime minister.
 The governor-general also ordered that parliament sit on Friday 2 August to allow a vote of no-confidence in Mr Telavi and his government.

 Again on 2 August 2013 Willy Tevali faced a motion of no confidence, the voting was eight for the motion, four against and one abstention and Kamuta Latasi abstained for voting on the motion.

 On 4 March 2014 Latasi was replaced as Speaker by Otinielu Tausi, with Prime Minister Enele Sopoaga stating that the government needed a Speaker who shared its general viewpoints.
 He thenceforth sat on the Opposition benches.

-Knighthood
+Honours

+Latasi was appointed an Officer of the Order of the British Empire (OBE) in the 1980 Birthday Honours.

-Latasi was made a knight of the KCMG in the 2007 Birthday Honours.
+He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 2007 Birthday Honours for services to the community.
 He was given his insignia in January 2008.